cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-0-run.md

 **Quit ZAP, then repeat the "Running ZAP scans" steps for the `internal` context (which will require the VPN)**

 ## Troubleshooting ZAP Scans

+### 502 Bad Gateway, ZAP Error

+If you encounter the following:

+`ZAP Error [org.apache.hc.core5.http.NoHttpResponseException]`

+Make sure you are typing the entire URL, including the `https://` protocol, into Firefox.
+Firefox will appear to automatically redirect from http to https, but if you check the ZAP console, you'll see the requests being made in http and failing with 502 Bad Gateway.

+### Browser Was Not Found, Java Exceptions

+- Did you stop all locally running web servers?
+If they are bound to port 8080, they will prevent Firefox from connecting to the proxy.
+(You might see the error: "browser was not found".)

+### Java Unable to Connect Exception

 In Firefox if you see a Java Unable to Connect Exception, try the following: